TfL urges commuters to ‘avoid’ entire line due to severe delays

 London buses, Southeastern, Thameslink, trams and South Western Railway are all accepting valid tickets for any reasonable alternative route.

-The service was also suspended yesterday (21 October) between Stockwell and Morden this morning while a signal failure was fixed at Tooting Broadway.
+The service was also suspended yesterday (21 October) between Stockwell and Morden while a signal failure was fixed at Tooting Broadway.

-One disgruntled traveller wrote on X: “The Northern line tried to ruin my whole day.
-How can you have a signal failure for 10 hours.”
+Nick Dent, TfL’s director of customer operations, said: “We apologise to customers affected by delays on the Northern line since Sunday.
+We have identified a fault with the signalling equipment around the Stockwell area that means our service controllers need to manually talk trains through this part of the network.

-“The Northern Line has now been basically out of service since 6pm on Sunday.
-I’m not sure this is on,” said another.
+“Our engineers are working hard to identify and fix the fault, including deploying advanced test equipment, and we will do all we can to restore a good service as soon as possible.
+We are advising customers to allow extra time for their journeys, and to check before they travel using TfL Journey Planner or the TfL Go app.”

 In September, commuters faced travel misery as Tube strikes halted transport across London.